The City Administrative Hearing System

 - All persons entering the building must wear a mask or face covering.
 If you do not have a mask, one will be provided for you.

 - If you are scheduled to appear to prove compliance, drop off your completed documents at the Police Department a minimum of 2 days before the assigned return date.
 Your appearance will be waived.

-To dispute citation without a mandatory appearance (like parking citations or cellphone violations) you may download this fillable PDF form (click here) or you may email the Records Department at firstname.lastname@example.org with the subject, "Contest By Mail".
+To dispute citation without a mandatory appearance (like parking citations or cellphone violations) you may fill out the online form, download this fillable PDF form (click here) or you may email the Records Department at firstname.lastname@example.org with the subject, "Contest By Mail".
 Be sure to include your citation number, full name, and current mailing address.
 You must fully articulate your argument.
 You may also include photographs or diagrams or other documents to support your argument.
 These must be received a minimum of 5 days before the assigned court date.
 The Final Decision Order will be mailed.

 Hearings are held at City Hall to expedite resolutions, reduce litigation expenses, and allow the Circuit Court to focus on more serious offenses.
 The hearing process also provides residents with a convenient method to contest a ticket or citation.

 Cases filed on adjudication are punishable by fines and a variety of other penalties (excluding jail time), and the hearing is a civil proceeding, not criminal.
 An Administrative Hearing Officer hears the cases - an experienced attorney who participates in State-mandated training to be professional, fair, and courteous.
 Cases that may be heard are:

 - Parking Tickets